uc-berkeley-w215/spring2021/papers-led.md

 * **Bill Duttweiler**
   * A Week to Remember: The Impact of Browser Warning Storage Policies, by Weinberger and Felt.
 (Unit 11, Mar 22)
+  * Little brother’s watching you: Raising awareness of data leaks on smartphones, by Balebako et al. (Unit 12, Mar 29)

 * **Omar Garcia**:
   * Experimenting at Scale With Google Chrome’s SSL Warning, by Felt et al. (2014).
 This paper was rehearsed and the recording sent to us before the class.
 (Unit 5, Feb 8)